pspete/psPAS/docs/collections/_commands/Get-PASGroup.md

 ## SYNOPSIS

     List groups from the vault

 ## SYNTAX

+    Get-PASGroup [-groupType <String>] [-search <String>] [<CommonParameters>]

-    Get-PASGroup [[-filter] <String>] [[-search] <String>] [<CommonParameters>]
+    Get-PASGroup [-filter <String>] [-search <String>] [<CommonParameters>]

 ## DESCRIPTION

     Returns a list of all existing user groups.

     The user performing this task:
     - Must have Audit users permissions in the Vault.
     - Can see groups either only on the same level, or lower in the Vault hierarchy.

 ## PARAMETERS

+    -groupType <String>
+        Search for groups which are from a configured Directory or from the Vault.

     -filter <String>
         Filter according to REST standard.

-        Required?                    false
-        Position?
-1
-        Default value
-        Accept pipeline input?       true (ByPropertyName)
-        Accept wildcard characters?  false
+        *depreciated parameter in psPAS - filter value will automatically be set with if groupType specified.

     -search <String>
         Search will match when ALL search terms appear in the group name.

-        Required?                    false
-        Position?
-2
-        Default value
-        Accept pipeline input?       true (ByPropertyName)
-        Accept wildcard characters?  false

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,